Birds of Mysore Area

 Endemic species:

 Karnataka state has 38 out of 79 bird species endemic to India (Rasmussen and Anderton, 2012).
-The present report contains 12 endemics in Mysore region.
-Among them, nine are residents -Rock Bush-quail Perdicula argoondah, Painted Spurfowl Galloperdix lunulata, Grey Junglefowl Gallus sonneratii, Mottled Wood-owl Strix ocellata, White-cheeked Barbet Megalaima viridis, Malabar Lark Galerida malabarica, Sykes’s Lark Galerida deva, Yellow-throated Bulbul Pycnonotus xantholaemus, White-naped Tit Parus nuchali.
-Four are passage migrants among which last three are western ghat endemics -Grey-fronted Green- Pigeon Treron affinis, Nilgiri Wood-pigeon Columba elphinstonii , Nilgiri Flowerpecker Dicaeum concolor & Small Sunbird Leptocoma minima and one winter migrant -Malabar Whistling-thrush Myiophonus horsfieldii.
+The present report contains 14 endemics in Mysore region.
+Among them, NINE are residents - Red Spurfowl Galloperdix spadicea, Painted Spurfowl Galloperdix lunulata, Grey Junglefowl Gallus sonneratii, Mottled Wood-owl Strix ocellata, White-cheeked Barbet Megalaima viridis, Malabar Lark Galerida malabarica, Sykes’s Lark Galerida deva, Yellow-throated Bulbul Pycnonotus xantholaemus, White-naped Tit Parus nuchali.
+FIVE are Seasonal Migrants -Grey-fronted Green- Pigeon Treron affinis, Nilgiri Wood-pigeon Columba elphinstonii , Nilgiri Flowerpecker Dicaeum concolor & Crimson-backed Sunbird Leptocoma minima and Malabar Whistling-thrush Myiophonus horsfieldii.
 Two endemic species out of 12 recorded in Mysore region - Yellow-throated Bulbul Pycnonotus xantholaemus and White-naped Tit Parus nuchali are considered Vulnerable since facing a high risk of extinction in the wild.

 Threatened species: